Vipul97/proglang/README.md

 # ProgLang

-Syntax analyzer for a custom programming language grammar in Python 3.10.
+A lexical and syntax analyzer for a custom programming language grammar in Python 3.10.

 ## Grammar

-BNF grammar can be found in `grammar.txt`.
+The BNF grammar can be found in `grammar.txt`.

 ## Input Source Code

-Input source code can be edited in `lexer/code.txt`.
+The input source code can be edited in `lexer/code.txt`.

 ## Instructions